-The Propose Integrated Network Model in the Form of Prototype Model -Model of Chachoengsao Province Network of Growers of Quality Mangoes for Export outputs of the agricultural systems management.
+The Propose Integrated Network Model in the Form of Prototype Model -Model of Chachoengsao Province Network of Growers of Quality Mangoes for Export

+The results in this study revealed that possible practical model for the integration of fruit farmer networks must contain a structure consisting of subsystems in providing interaction between inputs and outputs of the agricultural systems management.
 Such model requires appropriate strategies to suit changes and development and it needs to be capable of transferring, distributing, making benefits and responding to the stakeholders and consumers or prospect clients.
 Such potential model must provide a strategic map initiated from learning / growth and it will eventually result in changing in the management of internal processes to meet the expectations of stakeholders.
 Finally, the model will lead to added value and provide satisfaction to consumers or target clients with the support of government and private sectors.